woc-hack/tutorial/README.md

 ...
 ```

 ## Activity 3 - Investigate the maps

-We see the copyright file above.
-Such files are copied verbatim a lot, lets see the first author to have created it:
+We see the content of the copyright file above.
+Such files are copied verbatim a lot.
+Lets see the first author who have created it (irrespective of a repository):
 ```
-echo a8fe822f075fa3d159a203adfa40c3f59d6dd999 |  ~/lookup/getValues.perl /da0_data/basemaps/b2aFullP
+[username@da0]~% echo a8fe822f075fa3d159a203adfa40c3f59d6dd999 |  ~/lookup/getValues.perl /da0_data/basemaps/b2aFullP
 a8fe822f075fa3d159a203adfa40c3f59d6dd999;1072910122;Warner Losh <imp@ccf9f872-aa2e-dd11-9fc8-001c23d0bc1f>;00a8f599c25ded714d2a4da9e1bb30e2a335181c
 ```
-By looking at the b2a map it turns ot it was created by commit 00a8f599c25ded714d2a4da9e1bb30e2a335181c done by the same author on unix second 1072910122.
+By looking at the b2a map it turns out that it was created by commit 00a8f599c25ded714d2a4da9e1bb30e2a335181c done by what appears to be the same author on unix second 1072910122.

 What is b2aFullP?
 * a = Author